magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-38468-error-when-saving-cms-pages.md

 ---
 title: "MDVA-38468: Receive an error message when saving CMS page"
-labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP 1.0.26,Magento Commerce Cloud,Magento Commerce,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2
+labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP 1.0.26,Magento Commerce Cloud,Magento Commerce,CMS,error message,save CMS pages,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2
 ---

-The MDVA-38468 Magento patch fixes the issue where users receive an error message when saving a CMS page.
+The MDVA-38468 Magento patch fixes the issue where users get the error message: *Item with the same ID "PAGE_ID" already exists,* when saving a CMS page.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.26 is installed.
 The patch ID is MDVA-38468.
 Please note that the issue was fixed in Magento 2.3.6.

 ## Affected products and versions